-Quality and volumes for the coal are stipulated in coal sales agreements.
-In most cases, the annual pricing and volume obligations are fixed, although in some cases the volume specified may vary depending on the quality of the coal or the customer consumption requirements.
-Most of our coal sales agreements contain provisions requiring us to deliver coal within certain ranges for specific coal characteristics such as heat content, sulfur, ash and moisture content.
+Coal quality and volumes are stipulated in coal sales agreements.
+In most cases, the annual pricing and volume obligations are fixed, although in some cases the volume specified may vary depending on the customer consumption requirements.
+Most of our coal sales agreements contain provisions requiring us to deliver coal within certain ranges for specific coal characteristics such as heat content, sulfur, ash and moisture content as well as others.
 Failure to meet these specifications can result in economic penalties, suspension or cancellation of shipments or termination of the contracts.

 Our coal sales agreements also typically contain force majeure provisions allowing temporary suspension of performance by us or our customers, during the duration of events beyond the control of the affected party, including events such as strikes, adverse mining conditions, mine closures or serious transportation problems that affect us or unanticipated plant outages that may affect the buyer.
-Our contracts generally provide that in the event a force majeure circumstance exceeds a certain time period the unaffected party may have the option to terminate the purchase or sale in whole or in part.
+Our contracts also generally provide that in the event a force majeure circumstance exceeds a certain time period, the unaffected party may have the option to terminate the purchase or sale in whole or in part.
 Some contracts stipulate that this tonnage can be made up by mutual agreement or at the discretion of the buyer.
 Agreements between our customers and the railroads servicing our mines may also contain force majeure provisions.
 Generally, our coal sales agreements allow our customer to suspend performance in the event that the railroad fails to provide its services due to circumstances that would constitute a force majeure.

-In most of our contracts we have a right of substitution, allowing us to provide coal from different mines, including third-party mines, as long as the replacement coal meets quality specifications and will be sold at the same equivalent delivered cost.
+In most of our contracts, we have a right of substitution (unilateral or subject to counterparty approval), allowing us to provide coal from different mines, including third-party mines, as long as the replacement coal meets quality specifications and will be sold at the same equivalent delivered cost.

-Generally, under the terms of our coal supply contracts, we agree to indemnify or reimburse our customers for damage to their or their rail carrier's equipment while on our property, other than from their own negligence, and for damage to our customer's equipment due to non-coal materials being included with our coal before leaving our property.
+In some of our coal supply contracts, we agree to indemnify or reimburse our customers for damage to their or their rail carrier's equipment while on our property, which result from our or our agents' negligence, and for damage to our customer's equipment due to non-coal materials being included with our coal while on our property.

-Transportation
+Transportation.
 We ship our coal to domestic customers by means of railroad, barges or trucks, or a combination of these means of transportation.
 We generally sell coal used for domestic consumption free on board at the mine or nearest loading facility.
 Our domestic customers normally bear the costs of transporting coal by rail or barge.